Trevor Larnach Player Props: Twins vs. Blue Jays

-Trevor Larnach, with a slugging percentage of .241 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Toronto Blue Jays, with Trevor Richards on the hill, June 10 at 3:07 PM ET.
+Trevor Larnach, with a slugging percentage of .276 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Toronto Blue Jays, with Kevin Gausman on the hill, June 11 at 1:37 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Blue Jays.
+He racked up two hits (going 2-for-5 with a home run and an RBI) in his last appearance against the Blue Jays.

 Trevor Larnach Game Info & Props vs. the Blue Jays